GabrielMoreau/winsoft-main/README.md

 Note the optional use of the `peres` tool (Debian `pev` package) which allows to retrieve the version number in a `setup.exe` installation file.
-If this tool is available, a version number check is performed.
+If this tool is available, a version number check is performed. malheureusement, il y a de nombreux p

+Unfortunately, many installation programs `setup.exe` have no version number (Product Version).
+This is a pity, as there is sometimes some doubt as to the actual version of a program.

+Similarly, some MSI packages have the version number in the comment or subject line, but not all.
+It is therefore difficult to always validate this version number.